NFontrodona/Lazyparser/README.md

 ## Description

-The lazyparser module allow you to automatize the parsing of arguments.
+The lazyparser module allows to automatize the parsing of arguments.
 This module is based on [argparse](https://docs.python.org/3.5/library/argparse.html) developped by Steven J. Bethard.

 The lazyparser was written in ``python 3.5 `` with the version 1.4.0 of argparse.
+It is compatible with ``python 3.5`` or higher.

 ## Documentation